brechtm/rinohtype/CONTRIBUTING.rst

 be asked to agree to the `contributor license agreement`_.
 Why, you might ask?
 In the past, I had plans to sell a commercial version of rinohtype.
-This version would basically be the same as the open source version, but with the addition of a closed-source backend for the DITA format.
+This version would basically be the same as the open source version, but with the addition of a closed-source frontend for the DITA format.
 While I'm no longer actively pursuing these plans at this point, I would like to keep this option open.
 In combination with the Affero GPL, the CLA allows me to include contributions by others in this commercial version while preventing others from